 Any night of the week you'll find plenty of ways to experience Rio's electrifying nightlife: open-air bars by the lake; festive outdoor drinking spots on the colonial streets of Centro; beachfront kiosks; stylish lounges and nightclubs; and warm and welcoming botecos (small open-air bars) that are scattered all across the city.

 As in most places in the world, there are a few different subcultures (models and modelizers, surfers, hipsters and hippies) within the nightlife circuit, though there's plenty of crossover between groups.
-The well-heeled crowd from the Zona Sul tends to favor high-end nightclubs in Gávea and Barra, while an alternative crowd heads to the clubs in Botafogo.
-Lapa's mix of bars and dance halls attracts a greater diversity of people from all backgrounds, who have little in common aside from a love of samba.
+The well-heeled crowd from the Zona Sul tends to favor high-end bars in Gávea and Barra, while an alternative crowd heads to the drinking dens in Botafogo.
+Lapa's mix of bars and dance halls attracts a range of people from all backgrounds, who may have little in common aside from a love of samba.

 For an insight into Rio's drinking culture, familiarize yourself with one of the great sociocultural icons of the city: the boteco.
-These casual, open-sided bars are scattered all over town, and draw in a broad cross-section of society.
-You'll find young and old, upper class and working class, men and women, black and white mixing over ice-cold chope (draft beer) or caipirinhas (cocktails made from lime, sugar and sugarcane alcohol), flirting and swapping the latest gossip as bow-tied waiters move deftly among the crowd.
+These casual, open-sided bars are found all over town, and draw in a broad cross-section of society.
+Young and old, upper class and working class, men and women, black and white mix over ice-cold chope (draft beer) or caipirinhas (cocktails made from lime, sugar and sugarcane alcohol), flirting and swapping the latest gossip as bow-tied waiters move deftly among the crowd.

-Just as most cariocas have a favorite team, nearly every local also has a favorite boteco to call their own.
+Just as most cariocas (Rio residents) have a favorite team, nearly every local has a favorite boteco.
 These range from hole-in-the-wall joints where canned beer is handed out to drinkers slouched over plastic tables to classic, wood-paneled bar rooms with murals on the walls, expertly mixed drinks and a history dating back several generations.
-Wherever you go in the city, you'll find food is an important part of the experience, as cariocas rate bars not just on the drinks and the vibe but on the menu as well.
+Wherever you go in the city, you'll find that food is an important part of the experience, as cariocas rate bars not just on the drinks and the vibe but on the menu as well.

-Lately the beer scene has improved immensely thanks to the rise of the craft brewing industry across Brazil.
-New bars featuring top microbrews from within the state and beyond have opened all across Rio, and cariocas are discovering their beer nerd within.
+Lately the beer scene has improved immensely thanks to the rise of the craft-brewing industry across Brazil.
+New bars featuring top microbrews from within the state and beyond have opened all across Rio, and cariocas are discovering their inner beer nerd.